BharathKumarReddy2103/Terraform/Day-01/Getting Started with Terraform.md

 In modern DevOps and cloud engineering, **Infrastructure as Code (IaC)** has become a crucial concept to manage cloud resources efficiently.
 Terraform, a popular IaC tool, simplifies infrastructure automation across multiple cloud providers like **AWS, Azure, GCP, and OpenStack** using a **universal configuration language.**

-This article is part of the **Terraform Zero to Hero** series, aimed at helping DevOps and cloud engineers master Terraform from the ground up.
+This article is part of the **Terraform** series, aimed at helping DevOps and cloud engineers master Terraform from the ground up.
 If you're new to Terraform, you don't need prior knowledge—this guide is structured to help you **understand, install, and use Terraform** effectively.

 ---